 Science is a huge part of my life, and I hope to become a leader in biological science, not only through research but also through mentorship and good scientific communication.
 Through my science outreach, I share my experiences and love of biology with other aspiring students.
 As a life-long writer, I’m also committed to making scientific communication and publishing as effective as possible.
 I write mainly for two science writing outlets, preLights and the Berkeley Science Review, while also keeping a personal blog here.

 In addition to science, I’m an avid bookworm, writer, dancer, occasional photographer, and I love to travel.
 I love to laugh and have a good time with my friends and family.
 If I’m not in the lab, you’ll probably find me curled up with a cup of something deliciously warm and a good book or my latest story.
 Some of my favorite books include The Little Prince, Jane Eyre, Sherlock Holmes, among others.
 I love history as well, including scientific history, so I also really enjoyed Siddartha Mukherjee’s The Gene.

 I used to dance pre-professionally before beginning college – I trained at the Jacqueline Kennedy Onassis School at American Ballet Theatre in New York City throughout high school.
 Although I am not dancing at that level anymore, I still enjoy dancing and have even tried my hand at choreography, so you might find me twirling around a studio.
-Check out my Ballet and Choreography page for more details, videos, and pictures.
+Check out my Ballet page for more details, videos, and pictures.